geoshit888/GEOL0069-Landslide-Detection/README.md

 **Why This Topic?**

 Taiwan is one of the most landslide-prone regions in the world due to its steep mountainous terrain, active tectonic setting, intense rainfall and frequent typhoons (Lin et al., 2004).
-Earthquakes can destabilise hillslopes, trigger rockfalls and increase sediment transport, causing widespread geomorphic change across mountain catchments.
-The Taroko region of eastern Taiwan is characterised by steep relief, narrow valleys and highly fractured metamorphic rocks.
+Earthquakes can destabilise hillslopes, trigger rockfalls and increase sediment transport, causing widespread geomorphic change across mountain.
+The Taroko region of eastern Taiwan is characterised by steep relief, narrow valleys and highly fractured metamorphic rocks (Kuo and Brierley, 2013).
 Combined with intense rainfall from typhoons and frequent seismic activity, these conditions make the region highly susceptible to landslides and debris flows.

 The 3 April 2024 Hualien earthquake (Mw 7.4) generated extensive slope failures across eastern Taiwan, particularly within and around Taroko National Park.
 Detecting these changes rapidly is important for hazard assessment, infrastructure monitoring and environmental management.

 Remote sensing provides an effective way to monitor landslide activity over large areas where field surveys may be difficult or dangerous.
 This project therefore explores whether unsupervised classification of Sentinel-2 imagery can identify likely landslide areas and quantify landscape change through time.

-**References**

-- Lin, G. W., Chen, H., Hovius, N., Horng, M. J., Dadson, S., Meunier, P., & Lines, M. (2004).
-Effects of earthquake and cyclone sequencing on landsliding and fluvial sediment transfer in a mountain catchment. *Earth Surface Processes and Landforms*, 33(9), 1354–1373.
-- Keefer, D. K. (1984).
-Landslides caused by earthquakes. *Geological Society of America Bulletin*, 95(4), 406–421.
-- Dadson, S. J., Hovius, N., Chen, H., Dade, W. B., Hsieh, M. L., Willett, S. D., et al. (2004).
-Earthquake-triggered increase in sediment delivery from an active mountain belt. *Geology*, 32(8), 733–736.

 ---